MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 # TODO

-* Cloudformation script to create an S3 bucket that can be accessed by all workshop participants.
-Used for the crypto material, which will probably be a single S3 object .tar file.
 * Improve the section on creating the Kubernetes cluster, especially the section on how to use the Heptio authenticator and configure this for use on the bastion host
-* S3 command for downloading the Fabric crypto material in step 6

 # Hyperledger Fabric on Kubernetes